Banksy: Damaged artwork

 Many artworks by Banksy have been vandalised, painted over or destroyed.

 In 2008, in Melbourne, paint was poured over a stencil of an old-fashioned diver wearing a trench coat.
 In April 2010, the Melbourne City Council reported that they had inadvertently ordered private contractors to paint over a rat descending in a parachute adorning the wall of an old council building behind the Forum Theatre.

+In July 2011, one of Banksy's early works, Gorilla in a Pink Mask, was unwittingly painted over after the premises became a Muslim cultural centre.
+The art piece had been a prominent landmark on the exterior wall of a former social club in Eastville for over ten years.

 Many works that make up the Better Out Than In series in New York City have been defaced, some just hours after the piece was unveiled.
 At least one defacement was identified as done by a competing artist, OMAR NYC, who spray-painted over Banksy's red mylar balloon piece in Red Hook.
 OMAR NYC also defaced some of Banksy's work in May 2010.